samWighton/samWighton.github.io/README.md

 In 2016 Sam learnt the programming languages and frameworks in use at Accelo.
 Several projects required continued study into statistical analysis and Graph Theory.

-Sam is always seeking to learn and will
+Sam is always seeking to learn and is flying to California soon to attend the [@Scale](https://atscaleconference.com/) in San Jose.

 ### Current Machine Learning research